 Often extending the entire width of a property, a gull wing conservatory is a great way to maximise floor space in your home.
 Combining elements of a lean-to conservatory and the elegant roof style of a Victorian conservatory, gull wing conservatories will certainly create a stylishly unique feel to your glazed extension.
 At Oakley, thanks to our years of conservatory experience we are one of only a few installers who offer our customers gull wing conservatories

 Architectural style reached its peak in the Edwardian era.
 This is reflected in the ornate design of an Edwardian conservatory.
-Featuring an attractive bay window, steeply pitched roof and a selection of ornate detailing, Edwardian conservatories borrow much of their style from the preceding Victorian period while improving functionality and versatility with their rectangular design.
+Featuring a steeply pitched roof and a selection of ornate detailing, Edwardian conservatories borrow much of their style from the preceding Victorian period while improving functionality and versatility with their rectangular design.

 If you’re unsure which conservatory style would be best for your home, we can create bespoke combination conservatories to meet all your extension requirements.
 At Oakley, we can confidently combine any of our conservatory styles to give you the perfect conservatory where you can relax and enjoy your improved standard of living.